amachg/RP-Lidar_Sfml/README.md

 * SFML graphic framework (auto installed by cmake)

 Tested with:
+* RPLIDAR model: A1M8 (Firmware ver: 1.29)
 * Slamtec RPLIDAR SDK v2
-* CMake v3.26 ( within Visual-Studio-2023 - Windows 11)
+* CMake v3.26 ( as part of Visual-Studio-2023 - Windows 11 )
 * SFML v2.6
-* RPLIDAR model: A1M8 (Firmware ver: 1.29)

 RPLIDAR A1M8 performs a 360° scan, from 15 cm to 12 m,
 Sample Rate (in KiloSamples per second): 2, 4, 8 (default in Firmware ver: 1.29)